Started in: 2015

 In the Middle River watershed, the source of E. coli contamination is felt to be primarily due to livestock.
 Augusta County has the second greatest number of cows in Virginia and is the leading beef cattle, sheep and lamb producer.
 It is also one of Virginia’s largest poultry producers.

-A riparian buffer is the area of trees and other vegetation along a river that serves to protect these waters from agricultural runoff.
+A riparian buffer is the area of trees and other vegetation along a river that serves to protect these waters from agricultural runoff that contains E. coli.
 The larger the buffer, the better.
 Riparian buffers filter out pathogens, absorb nutrients and block sediment and other contaminants like pesticides from reaching the river.
 The presence of E. coli is a strong indicator that the riparian buffers along a river are not adequate and/or that livestock have direct access to the river.

 E. coli monitoring gives us a broad understanding of a river’s health.